TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 3/Jeremiah 3.23.md

 ---

-Truly in vain is [the help that is looked for] from the hills, the tumult on the mountains: truly in Jehovah our God is the salvation of Israel.
+Truly in vain is [the help that is looked for] from the hills, the tumult on the mountains.
+Truly the salvation of Israel is in Yahweh our God.